 - 18. Following the filing of the NOI, the Applicant took the following additional steps reduce its expenses as part of its overall restructuring plan: - (a) reduced its operations to 3 provinces namely, British Columbia, Ontario and Nova Scotia, and to following 7 locations: - (i) Victoria, Delta, Abbotsford, and Kelowna in British Columbia; - (ii) Belville and Ottawa in Ontario; and - (iii) Halifax in Nova Scotia; - (b) disclaimed 3 leases; - (c) laid off or terminated a further 9 employees; and - (d) is in the process of disclaiming a number of leases of vehicles and equipment. - 19.
-Approximately 40% of the Applicant's revenues are generated in British Columbia, and 30% in each of Ontario and Nova Scotia. - 20.
-Following the filing of the NOI, the Applicant has taken the following steps to restructure its business operations: - (a) restricted its business operations to the Core Business in the 3 provinces in which it continues to operate (as noted above); - (b) no longer accepts new constructions contracts (i.e., Non-Core Business); - (c) retained an experienced accountant and bookkeeper; and - (d) expects to further lay off or terminate up to 15 additional employees.
+Although the Applicant operates throughout Canada, approximately 40% of the Applicant's revenues are generated in British Columbia and 30% in each of Ontario and Nova Scotia. - 20.
+Following the filing of the NOI, the Applicant has taken the following steps to restructure its business operations: - (a) restricted its business operations to the Core Business in the 3 provinces in which it continues to operate (as noted above); - (b) no longer accepts new constructions contracts (i.e., Non-Core Business); - (c) retained an experienced accountant and bookkeeper; - (d) expects to further lay off or terminate up to 15 additional employees; and

-21. The Applicant requires additional time to continue to restructure its business operations so that it will be able to make a viable proposal to its creditors.
+- (e) negotiated DIP financing in accordance with a letter of offer dated August 20, 2024. - 21.
+The Applicant requires additional time to: (i) continue to restructure its business operations so that it will be able to make a viable proposal to its creditors; (ii) complete work in process; and (iii) negotiate DIP financing.